Academic Certificates

 To participate in the program, interested students must submit an Application for Certificate Enrollment with the Candler Registrar.

-For additional information, email Elizabeth Corrie, Director of the Religious Education Program, or call (404) 727-2917.
+For additional information, email Lauren Calvin Cooke, Interim Director of the Religious Education Program.

-MDiv and MTS students who desire to focus attention on women in theology and ministry may enroll in Candler’s Women’s Studies in Theology and Ministry (WTM) Certificate Program.
+Students who desire to focus attention on women in theology and ministry may enroll in Candler’s Women’s Studies in Theology and Ministry (WTM) Certificate Program.
 This program integrates required and elective work and seeks to (1) create an intellectual and supportive community focused explicitly on women in theology and ministry; (2) explore critical issues and enlarge perspectives on women and religion; and (3) nurture students’ professional identities and assist vocational discernment.
-Students in the MDiv and MTS degree programs may enroll in the WTM Certificate Program.
 A total of 13 hours is required, including:

 • WTM502.
 Special Topics in Women, Theology and Ministry (3 hours) or PT503.
 Vocational Discernment for a Sustained Life in Ministry (3 hours)